problems are typically solved by updating your Adobe

 Workplace Democracy in the Lab, with Philip Mellizo and Peter Matthews, (formerly IZA DP No. 5460) Industrial Relations Journal, 45(4): 313-328 (2014).

-An Introduction to "Bucket Auctions" for Charity, with Jessica Holmes and Peter Matthews.
+An Introduction to "Bucket Auctions" for Charity, with Jessica Holmes and Peter Matthews, Games and Economic Behavior, forthcoming.

 Moral Hazard, Peer Monitoring and Microcredit: Field experimental evidence from Paraguay, with Tyler Williams, Oxford Development Studies, 42(1): 111-135 (2014).